RRoundTable/EEN-with-Keras/README.md

 ## Result

-Each decoding image is a  combination of input image and latent variable(red point).
+As a result, each decoding image can be represented with a combination of the input image and latent variable which is indicated by red points.

-It shows the nearer latent variable is, the more similar decoding image is.
+The distance of different latent variables measures the similarity of decoding images.

 ![demo](./results/cond_0.gif)